arushi2207/UCA-problems/README.md

+# UCA practice problems
-# Solutions of the weekly practice questions.
+Solutions of the weekly practice questions.